Speaking of HealthGet a quick start on better heart healthFebruary 20, 2018

 While anyone can get melanoma, there are a number of risk factors in developing melanoma.
 These include a history of cancer in one’s family — particularly melanoma — fair skin with freckles, the number of mole’s on one’s body and the amount of sun exposure an individual has experienced in their lifetime.
 It takes only one blistering sunburn, especially at a young age, to more than double a person’s chance of developing melanoma later in life.
 In addition, exposure to tanning beds before age 30 increases a person’s risk of developing melanoma by 75 percent.
 And individuals who regularly use tanning beds are eight times more likely to develop melanoma than people who have never used them.

-Read part two of Dr. Asp's personal experience with melanoma.
+Read part 2 of Dr. Asp's personal experience with melanoma.

 george Wednesday, September 14, 2016